ml5js/ml5-website-archive/docs/index.md

   and usage.

 image: ./assets/itay-banner.jpg
+heading: Friendly Machine Learning for the Web
+subheading: A neighborly approach to creating and exploring artifical intelligence in the browser.
+featureheading: >-
-heading: Let’s read a story!Discover how Itay Niv created a story-telling app for children!
+  Let’s read a story!
+Discover how Itay Niv created a story-telling app for children!

 mainpitch:
   title: Why ml5.js?